jeffreyhwatson/online_outcomes/README.md

 ## Baseline Model: Dummy Classifier
-The classifier will predict the majority class for each observation.
+The classifier will predict the minority class for each observation.
+In terms of the business case, this would represent a situation where all of the students need interventions.
 ![graph7](./reports/figures/baseline.png)

-<font size="4">Baseline Scores: Accuracy = .64, F1 = 0, Recall = 0, Precision = 0</font>
+<font size="4">Baseline Scores: Accuracy = .36, F1 = .53, Recall = 1, Precision = .36</font>

-### Score Interpretation:
+## Score Interpretation:

 F1 is a mix of both precision and recall, so the interpretation of the results is more easily given in terms of recall and precision.

-- From the confusion matrix we see that the baseline model is classifying everything as the majority class, which was expected.
+- From the confusion matrix we see that the baseline model is classifying everything as the minority class, which was expected.
-- No outcomes were correctly classified as Unsatisfactory, so the recall score for this model is 0.
+- All Unsatisfactory outcomes were correctly classified as Unsatisfactory, so the recall score for this model is 1.
-- No outcomes were classified as Unsatisfactory, so the precision score (the proportion of outcomes classified as Unsatisfactory that were truly Unsatisfactory) is 0 as well.
+- The precision score of .36 indicates that 36\% of outcomes classified as Unsatisfactory were truly Unsatisfactory.

 ***
 ## First Simple Model: Naive Bayes Classifier